laravel/nova-docs/4.0/metrics/defining-metrics.md

 ### Trend Query Types

-Trend metrics don't just ship with a `countByDays` helper.
+Trend metrics don't only ship with a `countByDays` helper.
 You may also use a variety of other aggregate functions and time intervals when building your metric.

 #### Count